-Sustainable Communities and Ecosystems / Priority Species and Ecosystems; and Sustainable Communities
+• Sustainable Communities and Ecosystems / Priority Species and Ecosystems; and Sustainable Communities and Urban Initiatives

-This project addresses the Sustainable Communities and Ecosystems strategic priority and in particular the Priority Species and Ecosystems and Sustainable Communities subthemes.
-One of the many goals of indigenous communities' environmental and natural resource departments is to maintain and restore functionality of stream and wetland riparian and upland areas, which could protect these waterbodies' beneficial uses and values for indigenous communities.
+This project addresses the Sustainable Communities and Ecosystems strategic priority and, in particular, the Priority Species and Ecosystems and Sustainable Communities and Urban Initiatives subthemes.
+One of the many goals of environmental and natural resource departments in indigenous communities is to maintain and restore functionality of stream and wetland riparian and upland areas, which could protect the beneficial uses and values of these waterbodies for indigenous communities.
 Traditional ecological knowledge (TEK) plays a significant role in indigenous communities' approach to natural resource management.
 One of the mainstays of indigenous communities' interactions with ecosystems is a deep and abiding view that humans are part of the environment.
-Conservation management by Indigenous communities is guided by a respect for the relationships between species, their habitats, and fostering ecosystem resilience, which is critical to ensuring long-term sustainability.
+Conservation management by indigenous communities is guided by a respect for the relationships between species, their habitats, and fostering ecosystem resilience, which is critical to ensuring long-term sustainability.

 Indigenous communities' environmental programs are leading the way in the paradigm shift towards sustaining natural resources (e.g., wildlife, aquatic habitat) while managing for water quality.
 Traditional ecological knowledge (TEK) provides the foundation for integrated riparian management focused on riparian and upland ecological function relationships.
 In Canada, the federal government has funded the development of tools to assist in managing future risks from a changing climate by using TEK and Western science to help forecast impacts and develop risk management options.
-In the US, the Indigenous People and USEPA cooperative stream and wetland applied research program uses the proper functioning condition (PFC) protocol to assess ecological function condition.
+In the US, the indigenous people and USEPA cooperative stream and wetland applied research program uses the proper functioning condition (PFC) protocol to assess ecological function condition.
 In Mexico, no federal-level program yet exists; however, there are several local and state initiatives underway.
 These approaches focus on identifying ecological functions at risk and enabling self-healing connections between ecosystems.
 Resiliency appropriate for the biogeoclimatic setting sustains an area over time.
-Restoring resiliency is part of a process dependent on knowledge from Indigenous People (with TEK), interdisciplinary collaboration, and monitoring and analyzing key leading indicators (vegetation, hydrology, soil and landform) of ecosystem functions.
+Restoring resiliency is part of a process dependent on knowledge from indigenous people (with TEK), interdisciplinary collaboration, and monitoring and analyzing key leading indicators (vegetation, hydrology, soil and landform) of ecosystem functions.
 Implementation of appropriate actions serves to sustain and enhance desired ecosystem services (e.g., fish habitat, livestock and/or wildlife forage, water purification, carbon storage and nutrient cycling) in disparate climatic conditions.